Democrats Playing Hardball with Right-Wing Justices on Guns

 Democrats in Congress and on the presidential campaign trail have peddled plans to pack this Court with more justices in order to further their radical legislative agenda.
 It’s one thing for politicians to peddle these ideas in Tweets or on the stump.
 But the Democrats’ amicus brief demonstrates that their court-packing plans are more than mere pandering.
 They are a direct, immediate threat to the independence of the judiciary and the rights of all Americans … Americans cannot trust that their constitutional rights are secure if they know that Democrats will try to browbeat this Court into ruling against those rights.

-Nonetheless, on October 7 the Court denied NYC’s request to moot the case and set oral arguments for December 2.
+McConnell seems to have prevailed for now.
+On October 7, the Supreme Court denied NYC’s request to moot the case and set oral arguments for December 2.
 The “question of mootness will be subject to further consideration” at that time, the Court stated, “and the parties should be prepared to discuss it.”

-The pressure on the Court’s conservative wing to drop NYSRPA v.
+The pressure on the Court’s right-wing Justices to drop NYSRPA v.
 NYC is unlikely to abate.
-Public opinion continues to swing in favor of stricter gun control laws, and bold voices are reframing the national gun debate to emphasize the fundamental duty of government to protect citizens in public spaces (think Beto and the March For Our Lives leaders).
+Public opinion continues to swing in favor of stricter gun control laws, and bold voices are reframing the national gun debate to emphasize the fundamental duty of government to protect citizens in public spaces.
 Simultaneously, the NRA’s political stock could not possibly be lower as it wrestles with a bevy of scandals involving criminality and treason.